Page updated 31/12/20

 Checking your symptoms:

-When you arrive in the dialysis unit we will take your temperature and ask if you have any symptoms of COVID-19, like a cough, shortness of breath or breathing difficulties.
+When you arrive in the dialysis unit we will take your temperature and ask if you have any symptoms of COVID-19, like a cough, shortness of breath or breathing difficulties, a high temperature or a loss or change is taste or smell.
 To protect you, other patients and the staff looking after you, we will ask you to wear a mask in the waiting area before your dialysis treatment and during your dialysis treatment.

 If you have symptoms we may ask you to have dialysis in a cubicle (side room) on the dialysis unit.
 By doing this we can give you appropriate care and help stop the spread of infection.